openshift/gcp-project-operator/README.md

 GCP Project Operator is one of the operators used for provisioning [OpenShift Dedicated](https://www.openshift.com/products/dedicated/) clusters on [Google Cloud Platform](https://cloud.google.com/) managed by Red Hat Site-Reliability Engineers.

+> You can get a quick overview of what's happening inside the Operator by watching [this video](https://www.youtube.com/watch?v=BQmvN9248sI).

 If you like to contribute to GCP Project Operator, please be so kind to read our [Contribution Policy](./docs/CONTRIBUTING.md) first.

 ----